Corroboration of Evidence u/s 157 of IEA

 The Section 65 (f) of the IEA allows certified copies permitted under the IEA or by any other law in force in India to be treated as secondary evidence.
 The RTI Act falls within the ambit of "any other law in force in India.”
 Therefore the certified copies obtained through the RTI Act can be treated as secondary evidence and can be admitted in court and they can be presumed to be true, unlike a private document.

-Proving a Will when attesting Witness is not Found
+Proving a Will when Attesting Witness is not Found

 An instrument, such as a Will, mortgage deed, or gift deed, which needs to be compulsory attested as per law, shall not be used in evidence, unless one attesting witness has been called to the court for proving its execution, if the attesting witness is alive, living with in the sphere of the process of the court, and can give evidence, under Section 68 of the Indian Evidence Act, 1872 (IEA).

-On Providing Oral Evidence relating to Documents
+On Providing Oral Evidence Relating to Documents

 Two kinds of evidence can be produced before a court : they are all statements which the court permits and all documents including electronic records produced before the court for its inspection.
 Normally oral evidence cannot be provided to prove contents of documents but in specified situations oral evidence can be given in proving contents of documents.

-Contradictions & Omissions in Cross Examination
+Contradictions in Cross Examination u/s 145 IEA

 The term contradiction, in criminal law, refers to the same witness making two contradicting statements in two different stages in a judicial proceeding.
 Such contradictions are of two kinds: direct contradictions and contradictions by omissions.
 Making some sort of alterations or improvements in the prior statement and subsequent statement by a witness can also be termed as contradiction by omission.